BakrAlqassab/chat-app/README.md

 # chat-app

-This Full stack Chat app project will be done with Html,Css, React as Front-end and node.js and postgresql as back-End
+This Full stack Chat app project will be done with Html,Css, React as Front-end and node.js and PostgreSQL  as back-End